The Complexity of Online Bribery in Sequential Elections: General Upper Bounds and Matching Lower Bounds

-So we have handled all eight constructive cases.
 The eight destructive cases are analogous.
 We won't do this in detail, but basically as to $\cale$ one does everything as above, except every place that in the definition of an election system $\cale$ we said everyone wins one changes that to saying that everyone loses, and everywhere we above in the definition of an election system $\cale$ said everyone loses one changes that to saying that everyone wins.
 And as to the reductions, one uses the same reductions as above.

-This completes the proof of the theorem.~\end{proof}
+This completes the proof of the theorem. ~\end{proof}

-We now will show that the constructions in the proof of the above theorem can be extended to make the elections systems involved all be simultaneously (candidate-)neutral and (voter-)anonymous (the constructions in the proof above are neither).

-So, let us speak about the properties of the election systems used in the proof of Theorem~\ref{t:lower}.
-Clearly, the election systems used are quite artificial.
-That is not surprising; we are trying to create systems whose winner problems capture tremendously high levels of complexity.
-Nonetheless, the election systems we used in the proof are in some ways pushing to the limits of what election systems are allowed to do.
-They are using, asymmetrically, the names of the candidates; and they are using, asymmetrically, the names of the voters.

-One might worry that these evil properties are essential to the high levels of complexity we prove, i.e., that election systems that have such nice properties as (candidate-)neutrality (i.e., permuting the names of the candidates leaves the winner set unchanged except for the action of the permutation~\cite{gui:j:theories-of-aggregation,arr:b:polsci:social-choice}) and (voter-)anonymity (i.e., any permutation among the elements of the set all names that appear as voter names in the input leaves the winner set unchanged).

-However, we will now very briefly mention how one can alter our proofs---while not changing the lower bounds we obtain---so as to allow the proofs to use election systems $\cale$ that have any or indeed all of these nice properties.
-For each of these three cases, we will sketch only the change in the election system.
-From that, the adjustment of the hardness reductions is implicit and clear in each case.

-For each case, let us focus just on our spotlight problem from the proof, namely, $\onlinesystembk{\cale}{k}$.
-The others can each be varied analogously.